vaadin-miki/super-template/README.md

 ## Default behaviour

 Unless changed, after setting each field according to its attributes, the object will go through extra configuration.
-This is defined by `TemplateFieldConfigurator` and by default three of those are available:
+This is defined by `TemplateFieldConfigurator` and by default those are available:
 * if the value implements `HasText`, its `setText` method will be called with the text found in the element;
 * if the value is an `Icon`, its server-side `Icon` will be changed to reflect the one specified in the element;
-* if the value is a `Button` and the element has an icon, the icon will be set on the server side.
+* if the value is a `Button` and the element has an icon, the icon will be set on the server side;
+* if the value is a `Grid` and it is declared in the file as `Grid<BeanType>`, the field will be configured as if `new Grid<>(BeanType.class)` was called.

 The default configurators can be skipped by:
 * passing a `false` flag to the `SuperTemplate` constructor - for that particular template only;